VoltCruelerz/OwlMarble-Magic/classes/sorcerer/Sorcerer.md

 ### Extended Spell [SRD]

-When you cast a spell that has a duration of 1 minute or longer, you can spend 1 mana point to double its duration, up to a maximum of 24 hours.
+When you cast a spell, you can spend 1 mana point to give yourself advantage on concentration checks to maintain the spell.
+If the spell that has a duration of 1 minute or longer, you double its duration, to a maximum of 24 hours.

 ### Gruesome Spell [New]